cbpspratap/SQLTraining/Chapter 5/Readme.md

 ![image](https://user-images.githubusercontent.com/67796162/159992131-1cb4f2ca-b9fd-4116-a0e1-6d524ecc1860.png)

-We need to do a self join using either LEFT or INNER JOIN on the two aliases of this table with join condition as EMP_ID from first alias to MGR_ID from second alias of this table.
+We need to do a self join using LEFT JOIN on the two aliases of this table with join condition as MGR_ID from first alias equals to EMP_ID from second alias of this table.

 ![image](https://user-images.githubusercontent.com/67796162/159994019-b3f241e8-9e29-41c5-81b0-0f3769191a19.png)